hespanha/tenscalc/doc/sphinx/operations.rst

        are not expecting a factorized matrix as an input.

    * - .. function:: ldl(A)
-     - LDL factorization using "pychologically lower triangular matrices", i.e., matrices that are triangular up to a permutation, with permutations selected to minimize the fill-in for sparse matrices and reduce computation time (see |matlab|'s
+     - LDL factorization using "pychologically lower-triangular matrices", i.e., matrices that are triangular up to a permutation, with permutations selected to minimize the fill-in for sparse matrices and reduce computation time (see |matlab|'s